flyin01/stock_picking_charts/readme.md

 ### stock picking charts ###

 Using `tidyquant` package and tidyverse to plot stock quotes after applying some logic to sort out interesting stock.
-Using `quantmod` to `DJI` and `VIX` data.
+Using `quantmod` to get `DJI` and `VIX` data for trend analysis.

 #### src ####
 Contains R files: